BlackAnon22/BlockChain_Hacking/web3_ctfs/p3rf3ct_r00t.md

 What does this contract do??

-The P3rf3ctFlag smart contract defines a private uint256 variable _flag, initialized via the constructor.
-It includes a setFlag function, which takes a uint256 argument but doesn't modify or interact with the state; it simply returns true.
-The contract currently serves no functional purpose beyond storing the _flag value upon deployment.
+The`P3rf3ctFlag` smart contract defines a private uint256 variable `_flag`, initialized via the constructor.
+It includes a `setFlag` function, which takes a uint256 argument but doesn't modify or interact with the state; it simply returns true.
+The contract currently serves no functional purpose beyond storing the `_flag` value upon deployment.

+How did I get the flag??

+There's nothing private when it comes to the blockchain actually, this is because we have something called `storage`, I've explained this in the `ethernaut ctf` section.

 ![image](https://github.com/user-attachments/assets/dbea117a-d9e7-4f16-a002-d8892c5bcacf)